lauri-lyytikainen/kanttiinit-bot/README.md

 # kanttiinit-bot

-A super simple discord bot to fetch Aalto Univeristys restaurant menus in discord
+A super simple discord bot to fetch Aalto Universitys restaurant menus in discord

 Add a .env file with